swawrzyn/aalto-c-mooc/README.md

 ## License

 This code and teaching material is provided by [Aalto University](https://www.aalto.fi) and the [University of Helsinki](https://www.helsinki.fi).
-All the material is licensed under Creative Commons BY-NC-SA.
+All the material is licensed under [Attribution-NonCommercial-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-nc-sa/3.0/).